neomantra/tf/README.md

 If no filenames or only '-' is passed, stdin is processed.

+Only the first match in each line/block is transformed, unless the --global -g option is set.

 examples:
 $ echo 1637421447 | tf
 $ tf -g log.txt | head